seL4/microkit/docs/manual.md

 register that is written to.
 The `value` argument is what the register will be set to.
 The list of registers is defined by the enum `seL4_VCPUReg` in the seL4 source code.

+## `void microkit_arm_smc_call(seL4_ARM_SMCContext *args, seL4_ARM_SMCContext *response)`

+This API is available only on ARM and only when seL4 has been configured to enable the `KernelAllowSMCCalls` option.

+The API takes in arguments for a Secure Monitor Call which will be performed by seL4.
+Any response values will be placed into the `response` structure.

+The `seL4_ARM_SMCContext` structure contains fields for registers x0 to x7.

 # System Description File {#sysdesc}

 This section describes the format of the System Description File (SDF).